Or, the Notorious RBG as she is so appropriately sometimes called.

 RBG does not come from a background of privilege, born and raised in Brooklyn NY by immigrant parents who encouraged her love of reading.
 She graduated from Cornell university in 1954 with a degree in government and a fiance.

-Ruth Bader married Martin Ginsberg when they were both so very young and I often get emotional to think of how wonderful he was – any woman with a partner who supports them in their ambitions and challenges them to achieve more than they could ever have believed possible will know why I well up to think of Martin Ginsberg.
+Ruth Bader married Martin Ginsburg when they were both so very young and I often get emotional to think of how wonderful he was – any woman with a partner who supports them in their ambitions and challenges them to achieve more than they could ever have believed possible will know why I well up to think of Martin Ginsburg.
 He did all of the above and more IN THE 1950s!

 She was demoted from her first job when she got pregnant and gave birth to their daughter.